The average hourly pay for a Kennel Manager, Dog Boarding is $12.99.

 - Manage the front desk, taking phone calls, providing customer service, receiving dogs for boarding, and sending dogs home.

 - Ensure dogs are fed, watered, exercised, and in good health, supervising kennel assistants or personally performing tasks.

-Pay by Experience Level for Kennel Manager, Dog Boarding
+Job Satisfaction for Kennel Manager, Dog Boarding

-Kennel Manager, Dog Boarding Reviews
+Kennel Manager, Dog Boarding Job Listings

-Key Stats for Kennel Manager, Dog Boarding
+What Are Popular Skills for Kennel Manager, Dog Boardings?

 Skills in Animal Care, Cleaning and People Management are correlated to pay that is above average.
 Skills that pay less than market rate include Team Management and Customer Service.

 What is the Pay by Experience Level for Kennel Manager, Dog Boardings?